-All HEIDENHAIN linear encoders are inspected before shipping for accuracy and proper function.
+All HEIDENHAIN linear encoders are

-They are calibrated for accuracy during traverse in both directions.
-The number of measuring positions is selected to determine very exactly not only the longrange error, but also the position error within one signal period.
+They are calibrated for accuracy during

+traverse in both directions.
+The number of measuring positions is selected to determine very exactly not only the longrange error, but also the position error standards ensure the traceability-as required by EN ISO 9001-to recognized national or international standards.

-The Manufacturer's Inspection Certificate confirms the specified system accuracy of each encoder.
-The calibration standards ensure the traceability-as required by EN ISO 9001-to recognized national or international standards.
+Certificate confirms the specified system accuracy of each encoder.
+The calibration proper function.